openshift/federation-dev/federated-mongodb/README.md

 Select Install</br>
 ![Install Federation](../images/install.png)

-Choose the Installation Mode to "A specific namespace on the cluster" and subscribe to the Federation Operator in the *federated-mongo* namespace by clicking the
+Choose the Installation Mode of "A specific namespace on the cluster" and subscribe to the Federation Operator in the *federated-mongo* namespace by clicking the
 *Subscribe* button.
 ![Subscribe Federation](../images/subscribe.png)

-Back at the command line run the following command looking for the status of Succeeded

-NOTE: This may take a few minutes

 ## Kubeconfig
 Specific items are required to be configured within the `kubeconfig` file before